Economy of Portugal: Poverty

 In 2012, 45.4% of the population were at risk of poverty before social transfers, compared to the EU27 average (Croatia not yet included) of 44.1%.
 When pensions are included the percentage goes down to 25.2%.
 17.5% of the population were at risk of poverty after social transfers, meaning their disposable income was below their national at-risk-of-poverty threshold, which is set at 60% of the national median income per adult equivalent.
 This is just above the European Union average of 17%, and compares favorably to other Southern European countries, such as Spain (22.2%), Italy (19.4%) and Greece (23.1%).

 In January 2015, the poverty stats was updated to 2013: 19.5% of the population were at risk of poverty after social transfers, meaning their disposable income was below their national at-risk-of-poverty threshold, which is set at 60% of the national median income per adult equivalent numbering nearly 2 million people.
-According to ISEG economist, Carlos Farinha Rodrigues Portugal went back 10 years in terms of social reality, having lost all the progress that was made until 2009.
-The risk of poverty after social transfers for men is 18.9%, 20% for women, 25.6% for children, 38.4% for monoparental families with at least one child, 15.4% for two parents and on child and 28.8% for other aggregates with children (elderly, etc.).
+According to ISEG economist, Carlos Farinha Rodrigues, Portugal went back 10 years in terms of social reality, having lost all the progress that was made until 2009.
+The risk of poverty after social transfers for men is 18.9%, 20% for women, 25.6% for children, 38.4% for monoparental families with at least one child, 15.4% for two parents and one child and 28.8% for other aggregates with children (elderly, etc.).
 The National Statistics Institute made a separate calculation, basing their data in 2009 in order to have a poverty line that doesn't decrease because of the income decreases associated with the crisis: with this calculation, the poverty risk increase is far greater with 17.9% in 2009 to 25.9% 4 years later.
 The Prime-Minister, Pedro Passos Coelho, has stated that these numbers do not reflect the current situation.

+Poverty increased in 2022 and affected 17% of the population by then.
+According to the National Statistics Institute (INE), the increase in poverty covered all age groups.
+Homelessness had increased by 78% in four years: 10,773 homeless people in Portugal, which represents an increase of 78% in four years.
+In 2018 there were 6044.